swaptacular/swpt_accounts/protocol.rst

 original order in which the processed `AccountTransfer`_ messages were sent. [#sequential-transfer]_ The primary key for account ledger records is the (``creditor_id``, ``debtor_id``, ``creation_date``) tuple.
-As a minimum, AL records MUST also be able to store a set of processed `AccountTransfer`_ messages, plus a ``last_transfer_number`` field, which contains the transfer number of the latest transfer that has been added to the given account's ledger.  [#transfer-chain]_
+As a minimum, AL records must also be able to store a set of processed `AccountTransfer`_ messages, plus a ``last_transfer_number`` field, which contains the transfer number of the latest transfer that has been added to the given account's ledger.  [#transfer-chain]_